Specification Root

 Overview

-The Specification Root is the topmost canonical node in the Cuddler specification hierarchy from which all subordinate specification nodes descend.
+The Specification Root is the topmost canonical node for the Cuddler standards system.

 Why it matters